d2l-ai/d2l-vi/chapter_convolutional-modern/densenet_vn.md

 $$f(\mathbf{x}) = \mathbf{x} + g(\mathbf{x}).$$

 <!--
 That is, ResNet decomposes $f$ into a simple linear term and a more complex nonlinear one.
 What if we want to go beyond two terms?
-A solution was proposed by :cite:`Huang.Liu.Van-Der-Maaten.ea.2017` in the form of DenseNet, an architecture that reported record performance on the ImageNet dataset.
+A solution was proposed by :cite:`Huang.Liu.Van-Der-Maaten.ea.2017` in the form of DenseNet, an architecture that reported record performance on the ImageNetdataset.
 -->

 *dịch đoạn phía trên*